platformsh/platformsh-docs/docs/src/guides/drupal9/faq.md

 ## Why do I get "MySQL cannot connect to the database server"?

-If you are having a problem connecting to the database server, you will need force a re-deployment of the database container.
+If you are having a problem connecting to the database server, you will need force a redeployment of the database container.
 To do so, you can edit the service definition to add or remove a small amount of storage and then push.

 ## Can I use the name of the session cookie for caching?